Inauguration of the ADAMS Centre at the MUHC

 In an effort to promote a data-driven culture in healthcare delivery, the McGill University Health Centre (MUHC) is proud to announce the launching of the ADAMS Centre, a facility designated to maximize the potential and facilitate the integration of the new MDClone technology within the hospital's various departments.
 This data analysis technology will serve as the foundation for decision-making and research to improve the ability to effectively deliver high quality, patient-centred care.

 “We are pleased to be able to provide the MUHC with this cutting-edge data analysis platform.
 Thanks to the ADAMS Centre, the integration of this new tool will take place within a collaborative, multidisciplinary framework.
-With this initiative, we aim to ensure that all MUHC employees feel engaged in the continuous improvement of our practices,” says Dr. Alan Forster, MUHC Director of Innovation, Transformation and Clinical Performance.
+With this initiative, we aim to ensure that all MUHC employees feel engaged in the continuous improvement of our practices,” says Dr. Alan Forster, MUHC Director of Innovation, Performance and Quality.

 MDClone: an ingenious tool for analyzing synthetic data